-What was your ambition growing up?
-What did you want to do?
+What did you want to do growing up?

 What was their reaction when you told them?

-They were worried, especially my mother because coming from a middle class army background it gets a little intimidating to send your daughter out to Bombay.
+They were worried, especially my mother, because coming from a middle class army background it’s intimidating to send your daughter to Bombay.
 There are stories about the industry and how things work but she was really brave and had all the confidence in me and she let me do my thing and come here.